mhennemeyer/speccify/README.markdown

             matcher.msgs[0].block #=> proc {"and a block"}
           end

-If there is a failure, it knows the location:
+If there is a failure, it knows where:

           def_matcher :matcher_name do |given, matcher, args|
             matcher.loc #=> "./some/where.rb:55 ... "